Gaelic football: Officials

 The referee is responsible for starting and stopping play, recording the score, awarding frees, and booking, and sending off players.

 Linesmen are responsible for indicating the direction of line balls to the referee.

-The fourth official is responsible for overseeing substitutions and also indicating the amount of stoppage time (signaled to him by the referee) and the players substituted using an electronic board.
+The fourth official is responsible for overseeing substitutions and also indicating the amount of stoppage time (signalled to him by the referee) and the players substituted using an electronic board.

 The umpires are responsible for judging the scoring.
-They indicate to the referee whether a shot was: wide (spread both arms), a 45 m kick (raise one arm), a point (wave white flag), square ball (cross arms) or a goal (wave green flag).
+They indicate to the referee whether a shot was: wide (spread both arms), a 45 m kick (raise one arm), a point (wave white flag), a square ball (cross arms) or a goal (wave green flag).
 A disallowed score is indicated by crossing the green and white flags.

 Other officials are not obliged to indicate any misdemeanours to the referee; they are only permitted to inform the referee of violent conduct they have witnessed that has occurred without the referee's knowledge.
 A linesman/umpire is not permitted to inform the referee of technical fouls such as a "double bounce" or an illegal pick-up of the ball.
 Such decisions can only be made at the discretion of the referee.